 - ICB staff should not ask for or accept hospitality that may affect, or be seen to affect, their professional judgement - Hospitality must only be accepted when there is a legitimate business reason, and it is proportionate to the nature and purpose of the event - Caution should be exercised when hospitality is offered by actual or potential suppliers or contractors.
-These can be accepted if modest and reasonable, but individuals should always obtain approval from the relevant ICB Governance Lead or the Director of Corporate Governance and Board Secretary and declare these.
+These can be accepted if modest and reasonable, but individuals should always obtain approval from the relevant ICB Governance Lead or the Director of Corporate Governance and Board Secretary Involvement or nominated ICB governance lead and declare these.